-- 1. Marital Status If one taxpayer is married and the other is single, the single individual will pay more tax on the same amount of income than a married couple. - Deductions If one taxpayer has more allowable deductions, then he or she will pay less tax on the same total income.
+- 1. Marital Status If one taxpayer is married and the other is single, the single individual will pay more tax on the same amount of income than a married couple. - 2.
+Deductions If one taxpayer has more allowable deductions, then he or she will pay less tax on the same total income.
 This could be the result of either one taxpayer having strictly more deductible items, or one taxpayer itemizing their allowable personal deductions and the other taking the standard deduction. - 3.
-Dependents If one taxpayer has more dependents than the other taxpayer, then his or her taxable income will be less by the amount of the additional exemptions, resulting in less tax paid. - 4.
 Tax Credits If one taxpayer has tax credits that the other does not (or more than the other), then his or her tax will be less.

-22. Which of the following are related parties:
+22. Which of the following are related parties?